sol-eng/rstudio-user-counts/README.md

-# Monthly Active User Counts
+# RStudio Active User Counts

-The two scripts here will generate counts of monthly active users for RStudio Server Pro and RStudio Connect.
+The scripts here generate active user counts for RStudio Server Pro and RStudio Connect.
+These counts can be used to verify annual usage for licensing purposes, or to create more granular reports like monthly active users.

 ### Dependencies
 #### System